project-zot/zot/docs/ZotPlugins.md

 Zot should be able to implement additional features outside the OCI specification.
 These features may vary widely in terms of functionality but also scalability.
 The growing complexity and scalability concerns put strains on the current inline way of implementing extensions thus a all purpose, flexible and distributed system for plugins would solve these problems.

-Some invariants about a plugins may be:
+Some invariants about a plugins may be that:
 * they communicate exclusively though gRPC and Zot's API
 * they don't interact with zot internally or with it's resources directly (Q: We might want a plugin to interact with zot's storage in the future?)
 * they are configurable
-* they can expect to run in an environment where they can execute certain binaries
+* they can depend on external binaries (expected to be found in the environment they run)
 * they can be deployed on different machines than Zot
 * they are developed by a 3rd party and implementation details are not Zot's concern.